bharatsingh100/RSS_hss_php/ReadMe.md

    User: php
    Password: php
    ```
+1. Login using username: `uid1@mailinator.com` , password: `password`.
+All of the accounts have had their password set to `password`.
+1. Any email sent from this system will be captured internally by Mailhog and accessible from http://mailhog-sampark.lvh.me:8000/

 ### Using Docker Wodby Environment
 - Access Shell for Web Docker Image `make -f docker.mk shell`